 On the other hand, Jozis think Capetonians are snobby because they are always boasting about their nature – being surrounded by the sea and mountains makes them the most beautiful city in South Africa.
 Likewise, Jozis call Capetonian girls who aspire to be models “Shmodels” or “poodle”.

+The situation in Singapore is very different.
+Singaporeans do not have city/town clichés.
+In Singapore, we don’t judge people by their residential area.
+There are no negative connotations or labeling towards people from different heartlands.
 We don’t have distinctive stereotypes of youths who live in different districts or areas of Singapore.
 We don’t say things like “Hougang youths are hip whereas Boon Lay people are boring”.
 We’re very united as a whole.
 Perhaps this is due to the size of the country.
 The cultures within the different heartlands of Singapore are very much the same.
 The only stereotypes we may have are that of ethnicity.
 But in South Africa, they have that too.
 (However, this is not my main focus, therefore I should not venture into that discussion.)

 The context in which perceptions of family have been developed in the respective cultures by the youth are very different.
 Singapore is a small island nation.
 Even when children move away from home or decide to live on their own while they are working, they arent really that far away from home.
 In South Africa youngsters leave their townships to either travel, goto the urban areas to study or find a job.